ldclakmal/ballerina-security/guides/how-to-start-open-ldap-server.md

 $ docker-compose up
 ```

-**NOTE:** Since we have named the container as `openldap-server` in `docker-compose.yml` file the following commands will refer to that name.
+**NOTE**: Since we have named the container as `openldap-server` in `docker-compose.yml` file the following commands will refer to that name.

 Execute the following commands with `ldapsearch` to query the DIT and lookup entries.
 ```bash